AliantSARL/Aliant/README.md

 # To Do

-- Change companies pictures and remove KONI
+- Change companies' pictures
 - Design services blocks
-- Set up nodemailer
 - Add contact data
+- Email sent confirmation either on the same page or a new one